kennell/django-paddle/README.md

 Django models and helpers for integrating Paddle.com subscriptions

-<small>⚠️This library is very much WORK IN PROGRESS, please read this README carefully to understand what is currently supported</small>
+<sub>⚠️This library is very much **WORK IN PROGRESS**, please read this README carefully to understand what is currently supported</sub>

 ### Installation